 - See to your strong and weak spots.
 Be objective and think about how you will address them.
 You have met the client several times or at least collaborated with them.
 Think of the questions they might ask you and come up with constructive answers.
 It will not let you be caught off guard and fall into a stupor.

 - Prepare a step-by-step visual presentation.
 Show the versions changed, why they changed, and what the final result was.
-The format is up to you – video, slides, or whatever you feel more comfortable with.
+The format is up to you – video, slides, or whatever you feel more comfortable with and what works best for visual storytelling.

-Remember about solid reasoning behind your every decision, every line, font change, colour choice.
-Your every move should be backed up by logic – this is what sound project management is all about.
-Build your presentation as a lecture where you explain your decisions and provide a valid argument for each of them.
-Use numbers, statistics, examples – whatever you used when you were working on the design.
+Remember about solid reasoning behind your every decision, every line, font change, color scheme choice.
+Your every move should be backed up by logic – this is what sound project management and professional design are all about.
+Build your presentation slides as a lecture where you explain your decisions and provide a valid argument for each of them.
+Use numbers, statistics, examples, bullet points – whatever you used when you were working on the design elements.

 If you are working on your presentation in advance, it might be a good idea to practice and role-play it.
 Might be a fun way to have a party with your friends when all of your usual drinking games bore you to death.
 I call it a design-bingo: when you get a question that you can answer, the interviewer drinks.
 If you can’t reply or you are unsure of your answer– bottoms up for you.
 Just don’t do that right the day before your actual meeting.
 Defending your design after a hangover is not the Jedi way at all.